ArkEcosystemArchive/docs-legacy/docs/tutorials/usage-guides/how-to-vote-in-the-ark-desktop-wallet.md

-# How To Vote/Un-Vote In the ARK Desktop Wallet
+# How to Vote/Un-Vote in the ARK Desktop Wallet

 [[toc]]